-What’s the difference between a watch and a warning?
+What’s the difference between a tornado watch and a tornado warning?

-Remember, tornadoes can occur even if a tornado watch or a tornado warning is in effect.
+Remember, tornadoes can still occur if only a tornado watch is in effect.

 Texans are no strangers to tornadoes, flooding, high winds, and other severe weather.
 Planning is the single best key to minimizing disruption and devastation.
 I’ve learned a lot from our friends and neighbors about being prepared that I’d like to share with you.